sara-nl/spider4advisors/README.md

 Lets see how to use Jupyter Notebooks on Spider.
 In this example, you will:

-- inspect the Spider Notebook flavours and
+- inspect the Spider Notebook flavours
 - launch a Notebook and inspect the environment
 - install packages within your Notebook or use existing software to run an analysis
 - display and publish your results

 Interested?
-Try out the example [here]()
+Try out the example [here](https://github.com/sara-nl/spidercourse/blob/master/extras/jupyter-usage.md).

 ### Software portability with containers
 (Analysis with containers)